 - Continuous improvement

-To build the draft customer journey, start with a baseline.
+To build the draft, start with a baseline.
 Using an internal, cross-functional team, create and socialize the initial draft of the customer journey.
 Substantial focus groups and/or interviews with customers should be used to validate the initial draft of the customer journey.
 Absorb, socialize and document the feedback you receive so that you can incorporate it into your final customer journey.

-To operationalize the customer journey, begin developing a customer-centric technical infrastructure.
-Develop customer-centric processes.
+To operationalize, begin developing a customer-centric technical infrastructure and always ask: “Does this serve our customers well?”
 Determine stakeholder R&R and consider how your data, metrics, and reporting can play a role in your new, customer-centric environment.

 Now that you have a new customer journey and are working in a new customer-centric environment, it’s time to focus on continuous improvement.
-Every six months regroup to validate and update the customer journey.
-In this fast paced, high tech world, customers are always finding new ways to do things.
-The burden is on you to keep up.
+Every six months, regroup to validate and update your mapping.
+In this fast-paced, high -ech world, customers are always finding new ways to research your products / services and learn what’s available to them on the market.

 The burden is on you to keep up!